nobbele/prettysize-rs/README.md

 * definitions for the base-two and base-ten file size units defined as `pub const` in the `size::consts` namespace, available both in abbreviated and unabridged forms (i.e.
   `consts::KiB` and `consts::KIBIBYTE` or `consts::GB` and `consts::GIGABYTE`),
-* an `std::Display` impl for `Size` to automatically display sizes in a human-readable format, automatically choosing the best size unit and numeric precision to give the nicest results (you can also use `Size::to_string()` instead).
+* an `fmt::Display` impl for `Size` to automatically display sizes in a human-readable format, automatically choosing the best size unit and numeric precision to give the nicest results (you can also use `Size::to_string()` instead).
 * a `Size.format()` method that gives you more control over how sizes are converted